-A. Campers are transported to swimming and field trips in vehicles leased by the Recreation Division of the City of Lakewood.
+- A. Campers are transported to swimming and field trips in vehicles leased by the Recreation Division of the City of Lakewood.
 Buses will be leased from Jefferson County Public Schools.
 All hired bus drivers have a current Commercial Driver's License and are required by law to adhere to that standard.
 All transportation guidelines established by the City of Lakewood are adhered to.
 Vehicle Safety education is required and provided to all Camp Staff as part of their pre summer training.
-Vehicle Safety education is reviewed with the campers by the counseling staff and again by the driver prior to each departure.

-- B. Seating on any vehicle may not exceed limits set forth by Colorado State Law.
+Vehicle Safety education is reviewed with the campers by the counseling staff and again by the driver prior to each departure. - B. Seating on any vehicle may not exceed limits set forth by Colorado State Law.
 Campers who use wheelchairs are transported therein and the wheelchair is locked in place on the vehicle with securements required by law.
 Campers who use wheelchairs but are able to transfer may be transferred into a bus seat.
-Seatbelts and harnesses for campers who need them while on the bus are available and an authorization for use must be signed by parents or caregivers prior to use. - C. Permission to Transport campers is included in the Camper Paperwork.
+Seatbelts and harnesses for campers who need them while on the bus are available and an authorization for use must be signed by parents or caregivers prior to use. - C. Permission to Transport campers is included in the Camper Paperwork, additional field trip permissions need to be signed the morning of each field trip.

-Nurse/Health Policies/Illness/Accidents/Injury (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A10; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.52B)
+Camper Illness Policy: Nurse/Health Policies/Illness/Accidents/Injury (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A10; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.52B)